Quite often we get asked the question about what hidden or buried costs there are in a reverse mortgage.

 These costs – rather than being upfront costs that you have to pay out of your own pocket – can be deducted from the amount that you receive.

 So lets say you arrange a reverse mortgage for $150,000 and these costs are $2,000.
 Then you will receive $148,000 instead.

 You can choose to pay them if you like but almost every single person chooses to have them deducted from the amount borrowed instead.

 These are split between two different sets of legal costs:

 a.
 Independent legal advice: $450-700

-There are two aspects to legal fees that you are getting with a reverse mortgage:
+There are two aspects to legal fees that you are looking at:

 - Legally registering the mortgage on title.
 We will come to this in part b.